JanWilliamHaug/chatBackEnd/README.md

 # Hikari Chatbot Backend

 This repository contains the backend for the Hikari Chatbot, a friendly and cute AI chatbot with a personality like sunshine.
-Hikari loves BTS and enjoys talking about their music, members, and experiences.

 ## Getting Started